Airspeed AS.6 Envoy

 Archive Photos 1

-The Airspeed AS.6 Envoy was a British light, twin-engined transport aircraft designed and built by Airspeed Ltd. in the 1930s at Portsmouth Aerodrome, Hampshire.
+The Airspeed AS.6 Envoy was a British light, Twin-engine transport aircraft designed and built by Airspeed Ltd. in the 1930s at Portsmouth Aerodrome, Hampshire.

 Development and Design 2

-The Envoy was designed by A. H. (Hessell) Tiltman as a twin-engined development of his earlier Courier.
+The Envoy was designed by A. H. (Hessell) Tiltman as a Twin-engine development of his earlier Courier.
 It used the same wooden construction, outer wing panels and innovative retracting main undercarriage.